- Couchbase Server 7.0

 Compare the costs and generate a query execution plan with the lowest cost.

-The cost-based optimizer does not yet rewrite the query to use the optimal join ordering or join type.
+The cost-based optimizer can choose the optimal join type for each join, but does not yet rewrite the query to use the optimal join ordering.